Tips For A Warmer Winter

 Follow these easy tips to combat cold outdoor temperatures:

 Check the caulk and weather strips around doors and windows.
 The Department of Energy suggests caulking your window frames and any potential cracks that air could escape from to not only help keep warm air trapped in your home during the cold, but to help prevent water damage and ensure adequate indoor air quality.

 Wrap water pipes in your basement or crawl space with insulation sleeves.

 Examine purchasing an insulated cover for your hot water heater.

 The fireplace is a useful source of heat but before you turn it on, be sure to have your chimney cleaned and inspected by a professional.
 The fireplace could release carbon monoxide if it isn’t properly cleaned and maintained.

 Keep your fireplace flue closed when not in use.

 Make sure drapes, furniture or other home decor isn’t blocking heating vents.

 Keep cabinet doors open overnight to allow warm air to circulate around pipes.

-Make sure that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are operating properly.
+Verify that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are working properly.